Species Data

 We are interested in records of any species positively identified in Greater London.
 This includes ‘common or garden’ as well as rarer species.
 See our Submit Records section for information on how to do this.

 Many of our records come from expert recording groups or professional surveyors.
 We believe that encouraging recording and the experts of the future is also important, so also accept records from the public.
-Read about one recorder’s experience of sharing wildlife information.
+Read our Joy of Recording article series to hear from dedicated species recorders.

 We take validation (ensuring the record is sensible) and verification (ensuring the record is correctly identified) seriously.
 Correct identification, especially of rare or protected species, can have consequences for conservation and management.
 This is explained in our validation and verification policy.